Articles

 The “Buy” section, which includes the features, elements, and information near the “Add to Cart” button, is one of the lowest-performing areas on the product page.

-Yet this section is key for users, as it often is considered most intently when users are deciding whether or not to add a product to the cart.
+Yet this section is key for users, as it is often scrutinized intensively when users decide whether or not to add a product to the cart.

-In particular, sites struggle with allowing users to purchase “Out of Stock” products, requiring an account to use “Save” or “Wishlist” features, and failing to provide unit prices for relevant products.
+In particular, sites struggle with making it easy for users to use “Save” or “Wishlist” features, and providing unit prices for relevant products.

-A minority of users want to use “Save” or “List” features to save products they find interesting.
-(A larger subgroup uses the cart as a temporary storage tool.)
+A minority of users want to use “Save” or “List” features to save products they find interesting (while a larger subgroup uses the cart as a temporary storage tool).

-Additionally, many users are loath to part with personal information (evidenced in their hesitation when it comes to the phone number field).
+Additionally, many users are loath to part with personal information (e.g., as evidenced in their hesitation when it comes to the phone number field).

 It’s therefore important that sites allow any “Save”, “Favorite”, or “Wishlist” to be used by guest users.

-However, such legitimate interests come at the expense of scaring away a significant amount of new users, and potentially forfeiting a significant amount of sales, here and now.
+However, such legitimate interests come at the expense of scaring away a significant amount of new users, and potentially forfeiting an important number of sales, here and now.

-Indeed, without a price per unit, not only is it more difficult for users to judge prices, but it is also detrimental to sites’ ability to sell users bulk orders, which increase the average order value.
+Indeed, without a price per unit, not only is it more difficult for users to judge prices, but it is also hinders sites’ ability to sell users bulk orders (which increase the average order value).

 These issues often occur at a critical time in the purchase-decision process, when users are just deciding whether to add a product to the cart — disruptions here will cause unnecessary abandonments for some users.